techidaily/site-win11-tips/source/_posts/using-dialer-in-win-11.md

  This will launch your Phone Dialer application which you can use for making calls, checking contacts, and more.

- If you like Windows Search, check out our[Windows 10 Search cheat sheet](https://www.makeuseof.com/tag/windows-search-cheat-sheet/) for some handy tricks.
+ If you like Windows Search, check out our [Windows 10 Search cheat sheet](https://www.makeuseof.com/tag/windows-search-cheat-sheet/) for some handy tricks.

 ## 3\.
 How to Open Phone Dialer Using Run Command Dialog Box